YellowJacketLinux/LFS/00-Perl-Modules.md

 upstream maintainer to add a license file to a package.

 For YJL there is a workaround.
-YJL has a packaged called `common-CPAN-licenses` that contains *most* of the various OpenSource licenses used in Perl modules on CPAN.
+YJL has a packaged called `common-CPAN-licenses` that contains *most* of the various Open Source licenses used in Perl modules on CPAN.

-When a Perl module does not include the license text *and* the text of the licenses specified by the package are included in that package, add the following to the Runtime `Requires:` RPM spec file meta tags:
+When a Perl module does not include the license text *and* the text of the licenses specified by the package are included in that package, add the following to the Run-Time `Requires:` RPM spec file meta tags:

     %if 0%{?perl5_cpanlic:1} == 1
     Requires: common-CPAN-licenses